 Your Relationship Can Recover!

 I have been helping couples recover from affairs for many years.
 Working with couples who are struggling with affair recovery still presents a very difficult challenge.
-Each spouse must come to grips with the cracks in their relationship and face the disappointment of betrayal.
+Each spouse must come to grips with the cracks in their relationship and face the disappointment of partner’s infidelity and betrayal.

 How Could This Happen, There Were No Signs…